Risper8/PYTHON-HACK1/README.md

 *Conditional Statements:* This program prompts the user to enter their age and uses a conditional statement to check if the age is greater than or equal to 18.
 If the age is greater than or equal to 18, it prints "You are eligible to vote"; otherwise, it prints "You are not eligible to vote".

-*Elections Card Game*: Description: The Elections Card Game is a Python program that simulates an election using a deck of cards.
+*Elections Card Game*: Description: The Elections Card Game is a Python program that replicates the experience of playing face cards in real life.
+It simulates an election using a standard deck of playing cards.
 Players are dealt a hand of cards and take turns playing cards against the computer.

 The outcome of the election is determined by the ranks of the cards played.
 Players win the election by playing high-ranking cards.

 ![Election Game Illustration](https://github.com/Risper8/PYTHON-HACKATHON/blob/main/election.png)

 *Guessing Game*: Description: The Number Guessing Game is a Python program where players attempt to guess a secret magic number chosen by the computer.
+It's inspired by the classic coin toss game.

 Players have multiple attempts to guess the number correctly, and the computer provides feedback after each guess.